What to Do Before You Quit Your Job

 Are You Covered?

-Before you make that final decision to quit, make sure that you have a new job or another source of income.
-If you don't have another job lined up, make sure you have enough money saved up to live comfortably for at least six months or so.
+Before you make that final decision to quit, make sure that you have a new job or another source of income lined up.
+If you don't, make sure you have enough money saved to live comfortably for at least six months or so.

-Also, check on health insurance coverage if you don't have another job lined up yet.
-You may be able to continue coverage via COBRA, but be sure before you resign.
+Also, check on your health insurance coverage if you don't yet have another job lined up.
+You may be able to continue coverage via COBRA, but be sure to check this out before you resign.
 The government's Health Insurance Marketplace is another option.
 Here is more information on the difference between COBRA and the government's Health Insurance Marketplace.

 Computer Documents: If you have personal documents, email a copy of each to your personal email address or save them online.
 Then, delete the files from your office computer.